fergaljoconnor/zero_v/README.md

 * This was using a trait where each iteration of the loop did a very small amount of work (a single multiplication, addition, rshift or lshift op).
-Basically this means that these benchmarks should make Zero_V look as good as it will ever look, since the Vtable overhead will be as large as possible relative to the amount of work per iteration.
+Basically this means that these benchmarks should make Zero_V look as good as it will ever look, since the vtable overhead will be as large as possible relative to the amount of work per iteration.
 * Every use case is different, every machine is different and compilers can be fickle.
 If performance is important enough to pay the structural costs this